 A celebration of Ole Gunnar Solskjær’s wonderfully perfect professional foul

-Ole Gunnar Solskjær scored plenty of big goals for Manchester United, but let’s not forget one huge contribution at the other end of the field.
+Ole Gunnar Solskjær scored plenty of important goals during his Manchester United career but let’s not forget one huge contribution at the other end of the field.

 It was the tail end of the 1997-98 season, and Manchester United were fighting to stay within touching distance of Arsenal after Marc Overmars’ winner at Old Trafford had put the Gunners in the driving seat for the Premier League title.